MTCMarkFranco/python-sql-Interpreter/README.md

 # Semantic Kernel Python Hello World Starter

-The `sk-python-hello-world` console application demonstrates how to execute a semantic function.
+The `PYTHON-SQL-INTERPRETER` console application demonstrates how to execute a semantic function.

 ## Prerequisites